 - Fareston (chemical name: toremifene)

-Each is a pill, usually taken once a day.
+Each is a pill, usually taken once a day, except for tamoxifen in liquid form.
 Tamoxifen is the oldest, most well-known, and most-prescribed SERM.

 SERMs can be used to treat women both before and after menopause.